apify/mcp-client-capabilities/README.md

 ```

 ## Contributors

 We highly appreciate community contributions to make the list of MCP clients and their capabilities up to date.

 To add a new client or updated an existing one, simply edit the `src/mcp-clients.json` file
-and submit a pull request.
+and submit a pull request:

-Here are basic rules:
+- The pull request should contain some evidence to back up the existence of the MCP client capabilities, e.g. screenshot
-- The pull request should contain some evidence to back existence of the MCP client capabilities, e.g. screenshot
+  from usage, link to its source code, or official docs.
-  from usage, link to source, or official docs.
+- Ideally, add or update just one MCP client per pull request, to make this more manageable.
-- Ideally, add or update just one MCP client per pull request
+- Keep the clients in alphabetical order by their name.

 ### Development